 From talking to a therapist, or trusted friend, to exercise to meditation, you are bound to find something that will help you relax and alleviate anxiety.
 Also, stress reduction can benefit your overall health.

 Research has shown that injecting botulinum toxin into the masseter muscles can significantly reduce the frequency of sleep bruxism.
 Botox is a safe, effective treatment for patients who grind their teeth or clench their jaws in their sleep.

 It also has the added aesthetic benefit of jaw slimming for people with wide square-shaped jawlines.
 This is the treatment for sleep bruxism we offer here at Dr Aesthetica.
 If you want to know how Botox injections can help alleviate your sleep bruxism, feel free to reach out to us today!

 There are medications that help some people reduce sleep bruxism by altering the brain chemicals that stimulate jaw contractions.
 However, many of such medications have long-term side effects that may make them inappropriate for some patients.

 Nocturnal bite plate/splint

 This is a special mouth guard-type of dental appliance that can help prevent teeth damage.
-When you clench your jaw, the nocturnal bite splint helps to reduce the tension and give cushion to the jaw muscles.
+When you clench your jaw, the nocturnal bite splint helps to reduce the tension and give a cushion to the jaw muscles.
 These types of mouthpieces are custom designed and are usually made in a dental office or a professional laboratory.
-Your dentist will make an impression of your teeth, and a mouth guard is then molded over the model.
+Your dentist will make an impression on your teeth, and a mouth guard is then moulded over the model.
 The extra attention and special material make these mouth guards quite expensive, and wearing them will take some getting used to.